Book Talk: Oregon writer finds beauty, redemption on death row

 Q: Books are a salvation for the narrator.
 Have you seen that really happen to prisoners?

 A: A lot of people are illiterate when they go in.
 It’s not until they do a terrible thing that they start learning to read.
-It’s heartbreaking because through books they realize they had other choices, there were other possibilities, other lives they could have lived.
+It’s heartbreaking because through books they realise they had other choices, there were other possibilities, other lives they could have lived.
 They discover all this too late.
+(Editing by Michael Roddy)